 Skip to content

-The Harvard Law School Editorial Style Guide was developed by the HLS Communications Office to support consistency within and among multiauthor HLS publications (magazines, reports, journals, and newsletters) and platforms (websites and blogs) across the school.
-Originally developed by the Harvard Gazette, it is based on the AP Stylebook, with minor modifications specific to Harvard University and Harvard Law School.
-Going forward, it will serve as the guide for all written editorial content on the Harvard Law School website, Harvard Law Today, the Harvard Law Bulletin, and other platforms, and will be updated at least once each year.
+The Harvard Law School Editorial Style Guide was developed by the Harvard Law School Communications Office to support consistency within and among multiauthor Harvard Law School publications (magazines, reports, journals, and newsletters) and platforms (websites, blogs, and social channels) across the school.
+Based on the guide developed by the Harvard Gazette, it follows AP Stylebook guidelines, with minor modifications specific to Harvard University and Harvard Law School.
+This document is designed to serve as a guide for all written editorial content on the Harvard Law School website, Harvard Law Today, the Harvard Law Bulletin, and other platforms, and will be updated annually.

-The HLS A-Z Style Guide is also available as a reference — providing recommendations for spelling, capitalization, punctuation, and proper usage of common words and phrases.
+The companion A-Z Style Guide is also available as a reference — providing recommendations for spelling, capitalization, punctuation, and proper usage of common words and phrases.

 For questions about this guide, please contact the HLS Communications Office at editorial@lists.law.harvard.edu.